Information governance FAQs

 This would be covered by the Control of Patient Information (COPI) notices provided that the organisations which are processing the data are in scope of the notice.
 The GDPR principles would apply.
 For example only the minimum amount of data should be processed, and the data should only be used for the COVID-19 response.
 The COPI notice will only provide legal cover during the COVID-19 period.
 After this time, the processing will need to stop, or another legal basis will be required e.g. explicit consent or section 251 support.

 Is there more than one shielded patient list?

-NHS Digital has shared confidential patient information from the Shielded Patient List with Clinical Commissioning Groups (CCGs) to support them in their local response to the COVID-19 situation.
-You can read more about this here.
-The SPL is one list that is shared for different purposes; a copy of the list was shared with the government’s clinically extremely vulnerable person service.
+NHS Digital has shared confidential patient information from the Shielded Patient List with clinical commissioning groups (CCGs) to support them in their local response to the COVID-19 situation.
+The SPL is one list that is shared for different purposes.
+A copy of the list was shared with the government’s clinically extremely vulnerable person service.
 This information is used to identify individuals who are entitled to support and to proactively contact them.
 Once contact has been made, information necessary to administer the government’s service is collected.
 This is separate from the NHS Shielded Patient List.

 How do I connect with other IG professionals?